MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 <!-- ### My Linux node cannot ping my Windows pods ### -->

 ## Common Windows Errors ##

+### My Windows pods cannot access the Linux master, or vice-versa. ###
+If you are using a Hyper-V virtual machine, ensure that MAC spoofing is enabled on the network adapter(s).

 ### My Windows node cannot access my services using the service IP. ###
 This is a known limitation of the current networking stack on Windows.